ubco-db/helpme/docs/NEWDEVS_STARTHERE.md

     - `/test` - contains integration tests
   - `/frontend` - frontend code
     - `/api`
         - `index.ts` - This is our first important index.ts.
 Contains functions that call the backend endpoints.
-It keeps the fetch calls all in one place, making it easier to maintain (e.g. if you renamed an endpoint)
+It keeps the fetch calls all in one place, making it easier to maintain (e.g. if you renamed an endpoint, you only need to change in 1 area)
     - `/app` - contains all the pages and components
     - `/public`
   - `/common` - shared code between the frontend and backend